 - Invasive treatments: "Collagen injections, hyaluronic acid fillers, and Botox are all options to fill in or deplete lines and wrinkles," he says.
 "For deep lines, you have the option of using fillers like Restylane."

 - Use foundation with SPF: "It has been said that abstaining from foundation is beneficial for the skin," says Rudu.
 "I believe, however, that using a thick foundation with [sunscreen] is extremely preventative for skin damage concerns because it protects the epidermis even deeper than using an SPF alone."
+If you're not a fan of foundation, be sure you're using some sort of sun protection that blocks both UVA and UVB rays with an SPF factor of at least 30.

 - Exercise regularly: Oxygenating your blood by staying active is also key for keeping skin healthy in your 30s, Rudu says.
+The New York Times, who reported research on the same topic, tends to agree.